Access Control

 Section titled “Implementation”The blocking function is rondo_block_wp_admin() in functions.php, hooked to admin_init.

-| Method | Endpoint | Permission | Description |
+Section titled “REST API”| Method | Endpoint | Auth | Description |

 |---|---|---|---|

-| GET | /rondo/v1/functie-capability-map | Admin | Get current mapping |
+GET | /rondo/v1/functie-capability-map | Admin | Returns { map, roles } — current mapping and all Rondo role definitions |

-UI: Configured in Settings > Beheer > Functies tab (FunctiesTab component).
+UI: Settings > Beheer > Functies

 Finance Settings Access